When the music stops: Afghan 'happy place' falls silent - NewsBreak

 But after the U.S.-led invasion toppled the Islamists, Sarmast dreamed of renewal.
 After obtaining a doctorate in musicology, he returned to Afghanistan and in 2010 founded the Afghanistan National Institute of Music.

-“It was such an amazing school, everything was perfect,” said Elham Fanous, 24, who was the first student to graduate from the music institute in 2014, after spending seven years at the school.
+“It was such an amazing school, a happy place.
+Everything was perfect,” said Elham Fanous, 24, who was the first student to graduate from the music institute in 2014, after spending seven years at the school.

 “It changed my life and I really owe it to them,” he said of the school, which he describes as Afghanistan’s LaGuardia, a public high school in New York specialized in teaching music and arts.
 A visitor once called it "Afghanistan's happy place.”